Teaching Philosophy

 When studying with me, students can expect the following:

-Personalized Instruction: I believe understanding each student as an individual and as a musician is essential to learning.
-By exploring a student's unique motivations, learning style, and musical goals, I create a customized learning path that builds on individual strengths while addressing specific challenges.
+Personalized Instruction: I believe that understanding each student—both as an individual and as a musician—is essential for learning.
+By exploring each student’s unique motivations, learning style, and musical goals, I create a customized learning path that builds on their strengths and thoughtfully addresses specific challenges.

-Development of Practice Skills: I work with students to help them develop effective practice strategies, problem-solving skills, and long-term project mapping.
-My feedback guides their practice and supports their progress toward individual goals.
+Development of Practice Skills: Effective practice turns what’s learned in lessons into meaningful progress.
+I work with students to develop practice strategies, problem-solving skills, and long-term project planning.
+My feedback guides their practice and supports steady progress toward their individual goals.

-Performance Opportunities: Sharing music with others through performance is one of the most rewarding aspects of studying music.
-Performing builds confidence and musicianship and provides meaningful goals and opportunities for growth, peer learning, and inspiration.
-I encourage students to participate in studio performances, such as recitals and masterclasses, as well as external opportunities, including orchestras, chamber music, festivals, exams, competitions, school music opportunities, choirs, community performances, and summer music programs.
+Performance Opportunities: Sharing music with others is one of the most rewarding and fun aspects of studying the violin.
+Performing builds confidence and musicianship, while providing meaningful goals and opportunities for growth, peer learning, and inspiration.
+I encourage students to participate in studio events such as recitals and masterclasses, as well as explore opportunities beyond the studio—like orchestras, chamber music, festivals, exams, competitions, school ensembles, choirs, community performances, and summer music programs.

 Each person's musical journey is unique.
 Together, we embark on this journey – blending foundation and inspiration to create artistry!